-Local management Sussex IFCA Marine Protected Area byelaw and Kingmere MCZ schedule governs towed, netting and potting gears, lining, angling and dive gathering within the MCZ to protect the designated features.
+Local management The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum size for black seabream at 23cm.
+Sussex IFCA Marine Protected Area byelaw and Kingmere MCZ schedule governs towed, netting and potting gears, lining, angling and dive gathering within the MCZ to protect the designated features.
 The MCZ has been divided into four zones and there are restrictions on fishing activity for each gear type, more restrictive within the bream breeding season April to June.
-There is also a voluntary code of conduct for anglers, including catch and release and a minimum size of 23cm and maximum of 40cm.
+There is also a voluntary code of conduct for anglers, including catch and release and a maximum size of 40cm.
 EU regulation No EU regulation is currently in place for a minimum size or catch limits for black bream.